drnic/appscrolls/README.md

 Support for Engine Yard Cloud meant integration with Chef Recipes.
 This meant confusing language - Rails Wizard Recipes and Chef Recipes.
 He decided that wizards don't use recipes - they use scrolls.
 Alchemists use recipes.
 And screw alchemists and their dinky potions.
 Recipes became Scrolls.

-"Eldar Scrolls" is a deliberate misspelling of the popular [Elder Scrolls][8] computer game.
-Ok, it was accidental but "eldarscrolls" and "eldarscrolls" should now be much easier to search for on Twitter and Google; and [@eldarscrolls][9] [eldarscrolls.org][1] were available
+"App Scrolls" is a deliberate misspelling of the popular [Elder Scrolls][8] computer game.
+Ok, it was accidental but "appscrolls" and "appscrolls" should now be much easier to search for on Twitter and Google; and [@appscrolls][9] [appscrolls.org][1] were available

 ## Future